 According to a study conducted by Grand View Research Inc., the global business process outsourcing market is expected to reach USD 405.6 billion by 2027 at a CAGR of 8%.
 North America accounted for the largest share of the industry in 2019 and is anticipated to grow substantially over the forecast period.
-For decades, outsourcing has been a popular organisation management strategy for many businesses as it enables firms to focus on their core competencies and enhance their competitiveness.
+For decades, outsourcing has been a popular organization management strategy for many businesses as it enables firms to focus on their core competencies and enhance their competitiveness.
 And it does work.
-A study by Awe, Kulangara, and Henderson (2018) confirm that outsourcing enhances firm performance, particularly financial, operational, and relational performance.
+A study by Awe, Kulangara, and Henderson (2018) confirms that outsourcing enhances firm performance, particularly financial, operational, and relational performance.

 Why, then, does outsourcing have a bad reputation?
 It’s pretty common to see companies switch between BPO providers as they struggle to find the perfect fit.
 One trend that is also gaining momentum in the USA is the idea of “reshoring” or “insourcing” where firms bring back their globally outsourced functions locally.

 In this article, we will explore the major criticisms about outsourcing, why companies are deciding to insource, and what the next phase could be for the outsourcing industry.

 There are a number of studies about the various motivations that firms have for outsourcing certain functions.
 Economic, strategic, and environmental factors, as shown in Figure 1, all play a role in the decision to engage an BPO vendor.

 |Cost reduction||– To improve profitability|

 |Capital investment reduction||– To make capital funds more efficiently|

 |Strategic Factors||Objectives or anticipated outcomes|

 |Acceleration of business process reengineering||– To improve performance|

 – To achieve competitive advantage